There are currently outbreaks overseas of a new disease called COVID-19. This section provides the latest updates, information and advice on COVID-19.

 - Face mask and infection prevention information for the general public

 - Simplified Chinese version of health advice for the general public available

 - Simplified Chinese version of public events and mass gathering information available

 - Simplfied Chinese version of Caring for yourself and others document available

 - Simplified Chinese resources page created

-- COVID-19 Media update: Final two Whangaparāoa results negative
+- Media update - Final two Whangaparāoa results negative

 - Public events and mass gatherings: Advice for event organisers, staff and attendees